moeen-mahmud/profile-card-component/README.md

 - [Conquering_Responsive_Layouts](https://courses.kevinpowell.co/) - This is a great course from [Kevin](https://twitter.com/KevinJPowell), I learned a lot how to layout a website with some interesting way!

-- [MDN](https://developer.mozilla.org/en-US/) - My go to solution if I got stucked in some cases.
+- [MDN](https://developer.mozilla.org/en-US/) - My go to solution if I got stuck in some cases.

 ## Author